Visit our Re-post guidelines

 The anxiety scores and vital signs of the essential oil group -- including blood pressure and pulse rate -- significantly decreased while the control group showed no significant change in both areas.

-In a 2015 trial, researchers tested bitter melon alongside lavender in resolving anxiety in postmenopausal women.[iv]
+In a 2015 trial, researchers tested bitter orange alongside lavender in resolving anxiety in postmenopausal women.[iv]
 Bitter orange significantly reduced anxiety scores of postmenopausal subjects compared with the control group, with no significant difference in performance from the lavender group.

 Bitter orange also offered the same benefit and an anxiolytic effect to patients with chronic myeloid leukemia, who had reduced signs and symptoms linked to anxiety.[v]